galaxyproject/training-material/topics/single-cell/tutorials/scanpy_parameter_iterator/tutorial.md

 >    - *"Step"*: `0.2`
 >    - *"Ending value"*: `1.4`
 >
-> 2. **Rename** {% icon galaxy-pencil %} the resulting list of datasets: `Parameter iterated - resolution` (you have to first click on the collection so that you see the datasets, and then raname it)
+> 2. **Rename** {% icon galaxy-pencil %} the resulting list of datasets: `Parameter iterated - resolution` (you have to first click on the collection so that you see the datasets, and then rename it)
 >
 > 3. **Tag** {% icon galaxy-tags %} each dataset with its corresponding value:
 >    - navigate to *Show hidden* (crossed eye {% icon galaxy-eye %} icon)